What grit grinding wheel for knife sharpening

 By considering these factors, you can make an informed decision when selecting the grit size for knife sharpening.
 Remember that the grit size is not the only factor to consider, and other aspects such as wheel material, wheel speed, and technique also play a significant role in achieving a sharp and effective edge.

-See also What degree should you sharpen a knife
+See also What angle to sharpen a butcher knife

 Tips for Achieving the Perfect Edge